Climate change focuses research on ocean areas depleted of oxygen, leading to discovery that topples tough doubts

 Aug 3, 2016 | Atlanta, GA

 It’s natural for bacteria to deplete nitrogen in oxygen minimum zones (OMZs), ocean regions that have no detectable O2.
-But as climate change progresses, OMZs are ballooning, and that depletion is on the rise, drawing researchers to study it and possible ramifications for the global environment.
+But as climate change progresses, OMZs are ballooning, and that nitrogen depletion is also on the rise, drawing researchers to study it and possible ramifications for the global environment.

 Now, a team led by the Georgia Institute of Technology has discovered members of a highly prolific bacteria group known as SAR11 living in the world’s largest oxygen minimum zone.
 The team has produced unambiguous evidence that the bacteria play a major role in denitrification.